 The saying may go “cold hands, warm heart,” but we should add to that “cold hands or feet, you may have an iron deficiency.”
 One study showed that cold sensitivity caused by anemia was often accompanied by inadequate thyroid responses.
 Dr. Broda Barnes’s discovery showed that measuring body temperature can be an accurate way to measure thyroid function.
 It’s both a practical and inexpensive way that you can monitor your hormone health.
 For more info on measuring BBT and other ways to track your hormone health, check out my Helpful Data Tracking blog.

 Sodium can help support the adrenal system for a healthy stress response, making us more resilient to stress.
 Sodium is also a key component of stomach acid.
-This is important because a poor stress response often involves the production of stomach acid.
-Too much stomach acid can lead to more gut issues and inflammation, which in turn can result in more estrogen and more symptomatic periods.
+Too little stomach acid can lead to more gut issues and inflammation, which in turn can result in more estrogen and more symptomatic periods.

 Gut stress can also deplete the body’s supply of progesterone.
 Healthy cycles rely on a balance of estrogen and progesterone.
 For more on period pain and how it can be tied to gut issues, this period pain podcast is a good resource.
 Good sources of sodium include sea salt, mineral water and seaweed.